 The client shall request the survey, or arrange for the survey to be requested, and shall provide a written authorization to proceed from the person or entity responsible for paying for the survey.
 Unless specifically authorized in writing by the insurer, the insurer shall not be responsible for any costs associated with the preparation of the survey.
 The request shall specify that an "ALTA/NSPS LAND TITLE SURVEY" is required and which of the optional items listed in Table A, if any, are to be incorporated.
 Certain properties or interests in real properties may present issues outside those normally encountered on an ALTA/NSPS Land Title Survey (e.g., marinas, campgrounds, trailer parks; easements, leases, other non-fee simple interests).
 The scope of work related to surveys of such properties or interests in real properties should be discussed with the client, lender, and insurer; and agreed upon in writing prior to commencing work on the survey.
 The client may need to secure permission for the surveyor to enter upon the property to be surveyed, adjoining properties, or offsite easements.

 Click Here to view the entire current ALTA/NSPS minimum requirements.

-Contact Atlas Surveying today to get started on your ALTA/NSPS surveys.
+Contact Atlas Surveying, Inc. today to get started on your ALTA/NSPS surveys.